iamskok/sassy-validation/README.md

 # sassy-validation

-SASS data type validation library.
+Sass data type validation library.

-This library is a great addition to every SASS project which uses functions and/or mixins.
+This library is a great addition to every Sass project which uses functions and/or mixins.
 Make sure that your functions and/or mixins are used correctly by validating inputted data.

 # Installation